beyondthesoftware/website/content/november-renewals.md

 weight: 3
 ---

-## November Sprint: Maintenance Contract Renewals
+## November Sprint: Renewal Season Reboot: Lock In Easy, Repeatable Revenue
 A 4-week, hands-on execution sprint to lock in renewal revenue before year-end.

 It’s renewal season – and the clock is ticking.

-Maintenance contracts are the backbone of your business—the steady, reliable revenue that keeps everything running.
+Maintenance contracts are the backbone of your business: the steady, reliable revenue that keeps everything running.
 But if it’s closing in on the end of October and your January 1 renewals aren’t already in motion, you’re officially in **crunch time**.

 You don’t have time to overthink this, you’ve got to move.